Skip to main content

 • tosLink: hosted terms acceptance URL

-Wallets
+Crypto Wallets

 • Receive deposits via crypto deposit addresses

-• Send onchain transfers to external addresses
+• Send onchain or fiat transfers

 • Check balance via the balance endpoint

-• Hold stablecoin balances
+• Hold stablecoin balances (USDC, USDT, PYUSD, EURC)

 Virtual Accounts